 - in person to our Administration Building at 116 Adelaide Street Raymond Terrace

-Residents, surveyors and developers can contact Council to enquire about changing their street number address or to apply for the allocation of street addresses for a proposed development.
-Please contact Council by email email@example.com.
+Residents, surveyors and developers can contact us about changing street number addresses or to apply for the allocation of street addresses for a proposed development at firstname.lastname@example.org

-Council follows the NSW Addressing Manual as supplied by the Geographical Names Board (March 2015).
+We follow the NSW Addressing Manual as supplied by the Geographical Names Board.
 See the Land and Registry Services website for access to the policies and guidelines as set out by the Department.

 Through Land and Registry Services you can access the street address of a property if you have the Lot and Deposited Plan or, if you have the street address you can find out the Lot and Deposited Plan.

 Go to the LPI Searches page for further details.

 If you need any further assistance, please contact our Rates team: